Rivelin Dams: History

-Water provision for the growing city of Sheffield was taken over from the private sector by the Water Committee of Sheffield Corporation in 1830.
-The Rivelin Dams were part of a series of reservoirs subsequently built to the west of the city by the Committee with the Lower being completed in 1845 and the Upper in 1848.
-When the Water Committee plans to build the Rivelin Dams were approved, a proviso was inserted into the agreement which stipulated that they must supply 3,210,338 impgal per day of compensation water into the River Rivelin for the benefit of the mill owners and other users further downstream.
+Water provision for the growing city of Sheffield was taken over by the private Sheffield Waterworks Company in 1830.
+The Rivelin Dams were part of a series of reservoirs subsequently built to the west of the city by the company with the Lower being completed in 1845 and the Upper in 1848.
+When the company's plans to build the Rivelin Dams were approved, a proviso was inserted into the agreement which stipulated that they must supply 3,210,338 impgal per day of compensation water into the River Rivelin for the benefit of the mill owners and other users further downstream.
 In the second half of the 19th century this compensation water often had to be provided by letting water enter the Rivelin valley from the nearby Redmires Reservoirs which was not an ideal situation.
 In the early 1900s it was decided to build the Rivelin Tunnel as an alternative way of providing compensation water from the Upper Derwent Valley.